 - Now working on 26-townhouse projects

 These developments create active income – money goes in, profit comes back out.
 Combined with his rental properties that provide passive income, he’s built a portfolio with multiple income streams.
+His evolution from flipping to multifamily mirrors strategies covered in building wealth from house flipping to multifamily properties.

 How Regular Investors Can Get Developer Returns